 Shared haemodialysis care is when patients at dialysis units are supported to be involved in their own treatment, undertaking as many tasks as they feel able to.
 This enhanced person-centred care improves the experience of those who choose to dialyse at hospital, and gives more patients the confidence to choose home dialysis, leading to a better quality of life.

-This will be achieved by enabling patients to participate in their care, creating a facilitative environment underpinned by specific nurse and patient training, and using supportive materials (for example, patient training competency books, leaflets, posters and newsletters).
-Networking through regular learning events, peer support, a knowledge-sharing platform and communications disseminated by national charity partners will also play a key role.
+Patients are supported to participate in their care, creating a facilitative environment underpinned by specific nurse and patient training, and using supportive materials (for example, patient training competency books, leaflets, posters and newsletters).

 The learning from this programme will be used to tailor the methods used to promote shared care in other centres and help more people to access opportunities for better health through supported self-care.